Abatacept (Intravenous route, subcutaneous route)

 This medicine contains maltose (a type of sugar) which may affect blood sugar levels.
 If you or your child have diabetes and you notice a change in the results of your blood sugar tests or if you have any questions, check with your doctor.
 Your doctor may need you to use a different test for your blood sugar levels.

-Do not take other medicines for arthritis unless you talk to your doctor.
-This includes adalimumab (Humira®), anakinra (Kineret®), etanercept (Enbrel®), infliximab (Remicade®), or rituximab (Rituxan®).
+Do not take other medicines for arthritis unless you talked to your doctor.
+This includes adalimumab (Humira®), anakinra (Kineret®), certolizumab (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), infliximab (Remicade®), rituximab (Rituxan®), or tocilizumab (Actemra®).
 Using any of these together with this medicine may increase your chance of having serious side effects.

 Side Effects of This Medicine: